 Not everyone was able to verbally describe their experiences.
+However, we asked one person if they were not happy about anything?
+They said, "I can't think of anything."
+When asked if they had any complaints about their life in the home.
+They told us they were more than happy with the staff and their care.
 We observed that people had the freedom to move around the home and spend time alone in their rooms as well as in communal areas.
-People seemed relaxed.
-We observed staff members responding to people's medical needs in a timely and responsive manner.
+People were relaxed.
+We observed staff members responding to people's needs in a timely and responsive manner.